pymupdf/PyMuPDF/docs/intro.rst

 Artifex, the Artifex logo, MuPDF, and the MuPDF logo are registered trademarks of Artifex Software Inc. © 2022 Artifex Software, Inc. All rights reserved.

 .. include:: version.rst

+.. [#f1] PyMuPDF generally only supports Python versions that are still maintained by the Python Software Foundation.
+Once a Python version is being retired, PyMuPDF support will also be ended.
+This means that wheels for a retired Python platform will no longer be provided, and that Python language features may be used that did not exist in the retired Python version.